AshleyPoole/ssllabs-api-wrapper/README.md

 - The wrapper does **NOT** use web scrapping like other wrappers which don't use the assessment API's.

 ### NuGet Package
-The wrapper can easily be imported into your project using the [SSLLWrapper NuGet package](https://www.nuget.org/packages/SSLLWrapper/).
+The wrapper can easily be imported into your project using the [NuGet package](https://www.nuget.org/packages/SSLLabsApiWrapper/).
 The NuGet install command for this package is:

-**PM> Install-Package SSLLWrapper**
+**PM> Install-Package SSLLabsApiWrapper**

 ### Wrapper Usage
 When creating a new instance of SSL Labs api wrapper service you must supply the API url during the initialization.
 For example in C# this would be expressed as the following: